-Burgers are an all time classic no matter what time of year it is, but summer time is when people seems to enjoy them the most!
+Burgers are an all-time classic no matter what time of year it is, but summertime is when people seem to enjoy them the most!

 If you are the one behind the grill cooking up burgers for your friends and family it is important to know how to tell when a burger is done so that no one gets sick or even worse overcook the burger.

 You do not want to be responsible for that!
 Before you check a burger to know if it’s done you should learn how to grill burgers.

 The best way to tell if a burger is done is by using a thermometer.
 This is going to give you the most accurate assurance that your burger is cooked.